-Planning on hiking Cocora Valley in Salento, Colombia?
+Planning on hiking Cocora Valley near Salento, Colombia?
 Read on for everything you need to know to do this incredible hike!

 Some links in this article may be affiliate links, which means that if you purchase through them, I receive a small commission.
 This will never cost you extra.
 Please read the disclosures to learn more.

 Want to hike Cocora Valley but prefer going with a guide?
 Check out this Cocora Valley hiking tour.

 Hiking Cocora Valley is considered a rite of passage by many.
 It’s located near the small Spanish Colonial town of Salento and is a top draw to the region.
 It’s the reason I visited Salento, and it turned out to be the highlight of my visit to Colombia.

 The most popular options for seeing the Cocora Valley are either hiking or horseback riding.
 When you are dropped off by the Willy (jeep), you will see lots of horses available with eager guides to take you on a trip.

 I chose to hike it, and I was honestly glad I did when I saw the condition of some of the horses.

 Three Hiking Trail Options–Overview